wvanderp/notes/projects/osm-province-of-the-month/queries.md

 Add the street name to the street.
 The street can be a continuation of a street that already has a name.
-Or look at Open streetview images, like Mapillary or KartaView, to see if the street has a sign.
+Or look at OpenStreetView images, like Mapillary or KartaView, to see if the street has a sign.

 If you can't find the street name, then mark the task as `Could not complete`.
 If the street has no name, then think of applying the `noname=yes` tag.